 How to begin?

 - Manipulates training frequency, volume and intensity.
-Bet on two of them and leave the third out, in order to guarantee recovery.
+Bet on two of them and leave the third one out, in order to guarantee the recovery.

 - Exercises.
 Regarding the choice of exercises, choose them according to the objectives.
 Everything must have a purpose.

-The second point is extremely important, but often left to the background or at random.
+The second point is extremely important, but often left to the background or to chance.

-If you have a need to work with higher intensities, choose larger loads, a larger number of series close to the fault, or both.
+If you have a need to work at higher intensities, choose higher loads, a greater number of sets close to failure, or both.
 (Intensity)

 Below are two articles that may be useful to you at this stage.

 Make the plan a reality

 As mentioned above, it is possible to choose a huge range of combinations between diet and training.

 And now that you've chosen your personal preference, how do you make them work?

 Create a routine (habits)

-Certainly if you are reading, you have probably tried to implement the perfect plan in the past.
+Surely if you're reading, you've most likely tried to implement the perfect plan in the past.

 But why does it always seem so difficult to make it work?

-And why are there people who do it so much more easily than others?
+And why are there people who do it much more easily than others?

 I recommend that you read the book The Power of Habit written by Charles Duhigg.